This Is Where I Came In (song)

-"This Is Where I Came In" is the final single released by musical group the Bee Gees, released as the only single from their last album, This Is Where I Came In (2001), on 26 March 2001.
+"This Is Where I Came In" is the final single by the Bee Gees, released on 5 March 2001 as the only single from their final studio album, This Is Where I Came In.
 The song was written by Barry, Robin and Maurice Gibb.
-Lead vocals are performed by Robin Gibb on the first verse and on the chorus, while Barry Gibb sang lead on the second verse and sing harmony on the chorus.
+Lead vocals were performed by Robin Gibb on the first verse and on the chorus, while Barry Gibb sang lead on the second verse and sings harmony on the chorus.

 The song reached No. 18 on the UK Singles Chart, becoming their final top-40 hit in the United Kingdom.
 With this track, the Bee Gees became the first group to obtain UK top-20 hits across five decades, which began in 1967 with "New York Mining Disaster 1941".
 It also reached No. 25 in Germany and No. 23 on the US Billboard Adult Contemporary chart.
 The song's music video was described as "very stylish and beautiful."